qscat/qscat/docs/source/users_manual/tabs/shoreline_change.rst

 Shoreline Change Envelope (SCE)
 -------------------------------

-The shoreline change envelope (SCE) is the maximum distance, in meters (m), among all the shorelines that intersect a given transect :cite:p:`2018:dsasv5`.
-If there are multiple shoreline vectors, one can easily identify the greatest magnitude of shoreline movement (``SCE_value`` column) and when it occurred (``SCE_closest`` year and ``SCE_farthest`` year columns) in the resulting attribute table of shoreline change statistics (Table X).
+The shoreline change envelope (SCE) is the maximum distance, in meters (m), among all the shorelines intersecting a given transect :cite:p:`2018:dsasv5`.
+If there are multiple shoreline vectors, one can quickly identify the most significant magnitude of shoreline movement (``SCE_value`` column) and when it occurred (``SCE_closest`` year and ``SCE_farthest`` year columns) in the resulting attribute table of shoreline change statistics (:numref:`table_shoreline_change_statistics`).
 Since SCE is a distance, all values are positive.
-The shoreline trends can be inferred from the ``SCE_trend`` column, whether SCE represents erosion, accretion or stability.
+The shoreline trends can be inferred from the ``SCE_trend`` column, depending on whether SCE represents erosion, accretion, or stability.

 .. math::